The European Pavilion Back

 What

-Programme initiated in 2020 that puts the question of Europe and its future(s) at the forefront through artistic projects and art commissions.
-It ultimately uses arts and culture as a vector to investigate, explore and discuss Europe’s burning questions and to bring a range of people and communities together to critically reflect upon and imagine Europe in new ways.
+Programme launched in 2021 that puts the question of Europe and its future(s) at the forefront through cultural projects and artistic productions.
+It calls on arts and culture as a vector to investigate, explore and discuss Europe’s burning questions and to bring a range of people and communities together to critically reflect upon and imagine Europe in new ways.

 When